mrsurya1304/CSVisualizerv2/README.md

 - Add a way for users to provide feedback and interact with the company team.

 ## Acknowledgements
-- But the implementation idea is heavily inspired by Clement Mihailescu who came up with the idea of algorithm visualization and implemented it using React
+- The implementation idea is heavily inspired by Clement Mihailescu who came up with the idea of algorithm visualization and implemented it using React
 - His Pathfinding Visualiser video: https://www.youtube.com/watch?v=msttfIHHkak
 - His Sorting Visualizer video: https://www.youtube.com/watch?v=pFXYym4Wbkc
 - I made this project my own by adding comparison metrics and the ability to compare algorithms.
 This helped me learn React and strengthen my knowledge on DSA